Here's Why Positive Reinforcement Is The Best Kind Of Dog Training

 To do this, keep an eye out for behaviors you like and reinforce those behaviors with treats, affection, play or anything else your dog really enjoys.

-Meaning that when you see your dog calmly look at a sandwich and then look away from it, uninterested, it’s a good time to mark and reward.
+Meaning that when you see your dog calmly look at a sandwich and then look away from it, uninterested, it’s a good time to mark (if you’re using a clicker) and reward.

 “Behaviors that get reinforced get repeated, so soon you'll start seeing more of those desirable behaviors!”
 Willems said.